Yacine22/microdome/README.md

 ## Data Format

-This allows to take look to sata format after data acquisitions from embedded camera
+This allows to take look to data format after data acquisitions from embedded camera

 ## Hardware Description